What are the benefits of CBD oil?

 Nevertheless, there are some usually low-level side-effects regularly associated with CBD oil that are worth being aware of.
-Dry mouth is the most common, noticed by 11% of those who took part in a 2018 study of over 2,400 CBD users, with increased hunger (6%), red eyes (less than 3%) and drowsiness (less than 2%) also reported.
-Other sources suggest CBD oil can sometimes cause nausea and diarrhoea can also sometimes be side-effects of CBD use.
+Dry mouth is the most common, noticed by 11% of those who took part in a 2018 study of over 2,400 CBD users, with tiredness and fatigue also regularly reported.
+Changes in appetite, irritability, nausea and diarrhoea can also sometimes be side-effects of CBD use.

-A report by the World Health Organization on CBD found no evidence of addiction or public health problems related to CBD and it’s important to remember that it does not have the psychoactive effects associated with THC, the active ingredient in marijuana, so will not get you high.
+A report by the World Health Organization on CBD found no evidence of addiction or public health problems related to CBD, and said it had "a good safety profile".

-As precautionary measures, the UK’s Food Standards Agency advises that vulnerable people, such as pregnant and breastfeeding women and those taking medication, do not use CBD and that healthy adults take no more than 70mg a day.
+As precautionary measures, the UK’s Food Standards Agency advises that vulnerable people, such as pregnant and breastfeeding women, do not use CBD and that healthy adults take no more than 70mg a day.
 The FSA also warns against using CBD while on medication.

-CBD most commonly comes as a bottled oil, usually with an integrated pipette which allows you to drop a measured dose directly into your mouth.
-The safest and most efficient way to take CBD oil is sublingually, that is directly under the tongue where the high density of blood vessels at the surface allow for maximum absorption.
-Just hold it there for a few moments before swallowing.
+CBD most commonly comes as a bottled oil, usually with an integrated pipette that provides a measured dose.
+The safest and most efficient way to take CBD oil is sublingually – under the tongue – where the high density of blood vessels at the surface allows for increased absorption.
+Just hold the oil there for a minute or two before swallowing.

-Topical creams are another potential delivery mechanism for CBD, via cannabinoid receptors (see How does CBD oil work?) in the skin and there is some evidence that CBD creams may help with localised complaints such as arthritis.
+Topical creams are another potential delivery mechanism for CBD, via cannabinoid receptors in the skin, and there is some evidence that CBD creams may help with localised complaints such as arthritis.

 Taking drops of CBD oil sublingually – ie, holding it under the tongue before swallowing – exposes it to a high concentration of surface blood vessels so is also a rapid way of assimilating the CBD.